lawlz/PSToThePeople/README.md

         * `(get-aduser -filter "samaccountname -like 'svc-*'").count`

 4. Ticklin' the .Nets - Incident Response Use Case
-    * Situation, had to manually update .msg file to send a phishing removal request
+    * Situation, had to manually update .msg file to send a phishing/malware removal request
-        * too cumbersome and the perfect opp to flex some powershell skills
+        * too cumbersome and the perfect job for PowerShell
-    * send-mailMessage to the rescue!
+    * send-malwareMail to the rescue!
-        * sadly no adoption because could not validate the email template
+        * sadly no adoption because could not validate the email template before sending
-        * even dumping the message to standard out didn't help
+        * even dumping the message to standard out didn't help, wants GUI...
     * enter, tickling the Outlook API!!
-        * Pops open an outlook message with all the stuffs to modify via GUI
+        * Pops open an outlook message allowing to modify via GUI before sending
         * more easily adopted and accepted by others in IR

 5. Advanced Ops